Science-backed ways to look after your heart health

 Make time for some kind of physical activity every day.

-“Do at least 150 minutes of moderate intensity activity or 75 minutes of vigorous intensity activity a week,” says Dr Mohidin.
+“Do at least 150 minutes of moderate intensity activity or 75 minutes of vigorous intensity activity a week,” says Mohidin.

 Moderate activity includes brisk walking, dancing and riding a bike.
 As for vigorous?
 Stuff like running, swimming and playing a sport like football or rugby.

+“Aim to spread your activity over four to five days a week.
 Also do strengthening activities twice a week, focussing on your major muscle groups, like legs, back, chest and arms.”

 Be kind